Ahzed11/HotCI/README.md

 It leverages GitHub Actions to automate tasks such as running unit tests, testing hot code upgrades, and building releases.

-The main goal is to increase the developers' confidence when writing code that leverages the hot code upgrade mechanism available in Erlang/OTP.
+The main goal of this template is to increase the developers' confidence when writing code that leverages the hot code upgrade mechanism available in Erlang/OTP.

+### Hot code upgrade

+Hot code upgrade refers to the process of updating parts of a program without halting its execution.
+It enables running programs to be patched on-the-fly to add features or fix bugs.
+This capability is particularly crucial for applications that must consistently deliver reliable results.
+Examples of systems requiring dynamic software include:

+- Banking applications
+- Air traffic control systems
+- Telecommunication systems
+- Databases

+However, ensuring the correctness of a hot code upgrade is challenging and complex.
+Most of the time, people may discourage its use unless it is strictly necessary even though Erlang was built with this functionality in mind from the very beginning.
+This situation is quite unfortunate and this template aims to address this issue by providing tools to test the deployment of hot code upgrades.

+### Continuous integration

+Continuous integration (CI) is a set of techniques used in software engineering that involves verifying that each modification made to the codebase does not include any regressions.
+By running these tests regularly, typically after each commit, the goal is to detect errors as soon as possible.

+### Continuous delivery

+Continuous Delivery (CD) typically follows continuous integration and triggers the project build upon successful completion of all tests conducted during continuous integration.
+In contrast to continuous deployment, continuous integration does not include the deployment of the project.

 ## Usage